 In Indiana, you typically have two years from when the medical malpractice was committed in order to file your claim.
 If the symptoms related to your injury don’t show up right after the malpractice incident, the statute of limitations begins when you should have discovered your symptoms, or when you do.
 Parents and guardians of patients who were younger than six years old at the time of their treatment have until the child is age eight in order to file a claim.

 Suing for less than $15,000 in an Indiana medical malpractice case means that there are no special pre-suit requirement.
 Suing for a greater amount means your complaint needs to be submitted to a medical malpractice review panel before it can go to court.

 If you realize your case is worth more than you sued for, it’s possible to drop the case within the first two years of suing and start over again with the review panel.

-It takes an expert to know medical malpractice law.
-Not only will having someone familiar with medical malpractice and state laws help you pursue your case correctly, but it also provides emotional support, knowing someone is on your side and is willing to fight for the justice you deserve.
+It takes an expert to understand medical malpractice law.
+Not only will having someone familiar with medical malpractice and state laws help you pursue your case correctly, but it also provides emotional support, knowing someone is on your side and is willing to fight for justice.

 If you or a loved one have been injured as a result of medical malpractice, you are urged to contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.